NexWeb/iplock/README.md

 The `iplock` command line is an `iptable` firewall IP address blocker.

-We use it with Snap! to block unwanted users either through tools such as `fail2ban` or from within our `libsnapwebsites` library.
+Can be used to block bots, securtity risks and other unwanted users through tools such as `fail2ban`.

 The library comes with setup files which control how we add and remove IP addresses to the firewall.
 There are several methods depending on